Updated 4 days ago

 To get Office 365 top malware report,

-Column C1 is the malware name and C2 the number of appearances.
+In this report, column C1 is the malware name and column C2 is the number of appearances.

 Most admins prefer message tracking to monitor email flow.
 With message tracing, admins can get complete information of the sent, received, purged, and deleted message.
 The information includes,